D76X/AZ-400-Demo-01/README.md

 -5
+-5
-On the Azure DevOps Pipeline the `BusienessDbLib.csproj` is capable to build and produce the **.dappac** files as it is demontrated by the exerpted output below.
+On the Azure DevOps Pipeline the `BusienessDbLib.csproj` is capable of building and producing the **.dappac** files as it is demontrated by the exerpted output below.

 ```
 Writing model to /home/vsts/work/1/s/BusienessDbLib/obj/CustomRelease/netstandard2.0/BusienessDbLib.dacpac